ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

   (map clacksify word))
 ```

-Now we could convert any workd that used the letters of our limted alphabet.
+Now we could convert any word that used the letters of our limited alphabet.
 We chose bat as a simple word.

 ```clojure
 (string->clacks "bat")